alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

       They can add the authenticator app and / or another phone number during MFA setup and at least one MFA method must work when at the Turing.
     + `SecondaryEmail`: An existing organisational email address for the user.
       Not uploaded to their Safe Haven user account but needs to be added here so we reliably send the account activation
+    + `GroupName`: TRE group that the user will be added to.
+This group is created during the TRE deployment.
 + Create and synchronise user
   + On the **SHM domain controller (DC1)**.
     + Open a PowerShell command window with elevated privileges.